 How to lodge an appeal

-The application for review must be submitted to VCAT using the required VCAT form and accompanied by their prescribed fee.
-Lodgement options are listed on the forms.
+The application for review must be lodged with VCAT either online or by using the required VCAT form, and accompanied by their prescribed fee.
+All lodgement information is available on the VCAT website.

 Permit applicants or holders

-If you're a permit applicant, you must submit your VCAT application for review form to VCAT within 60 days of Council’s Notice of Refusal.
-For full details on appeal provisions, please refer to the back of your decision document or visit the VCATwebsite.
+If you're a permit applicant, you must lodge your VCAT application for review within 60 days of Council’s Notice of Refusal.
+For full details on appeal provisions, please refer to the back of your decision document or visit the VCAT website.

-If you are an objector, you must submit your VCAT application for review - objectors form within 28 days from the date of the Notice of Decision.
+If you are an objector, you must lodge your VCAT application for review within 28 days from the date of the Notice of Decision.
 For full details on appeal provisions for objectors, please refer to the back of your decision document or visit the VCAT website.